deslittle/pinpoint/README.md

 ## Performance

-Package tzf is designed for high performance geo queries related services like weather forecast API.
+package pinpoint is designed for high performance geo queries related services like weather forecast API.
 And most queries could return in very limited time, averagely like 2000 nanoseconds.